 - "... the majority of the teachers involved have hitherto fulfilled their responsibilities in relation to this aspect of the curriculum with skill and sensitivity.
-The discharge of their responsibilities in implementing the governor's policy at classroom level will depend in large measure on their professional skill and expertise...." - All staff should remain vigilant to the possibility of sexual harassment and abuse in school and report any disclosures, overheard conversations or observed changes in behaviour to the DSL. - All staff, whether they are involved in the delivery of the RSE curriculum or not, should be able to support the RSE policy and provision in school.
-Under very special circumstances, however, some teaching staff may have serious reasons why they feel they could not teach relationship and sex education, and this should be honoured. - For their own protection staff must always be sure that they are working within the school's RSE policy and model appropriate and positive behaviours at all times in their communication with pupils - All staff will be aware of common 'adverse childhood experiences' (such as family breakdown, bereavement and exposure to domestic violence) and when and how these may be affecting any of their pupils and so may be influencing how they experience RSE in PSD lessons and/or throughout the curriculum. - RSE is not value free and teachers need to be aware of their own attitudes and values to lessen the chance of imposing their own subjective biases.
-They should be able to: - examine their own knowledge regarding these issues
+The discharge of their responsibilities in implementing the governor's policy at classroom level will depend in large measure on their professional skill and expertise...." - All staff should remain vigilant to the possibility of sexual harassment and abuse in school and report any disclosures, overheard conversations or observed changes in behaviour to the DSL.
+Even though a child may not be ready or able to share information on any form of abuse, all staff should endeavour to build and maintain positive relationships with all pupils to allow a pupil to talk openly about their experiences when they feel ready or able to (KCSIE - September 2024) - All staff, whether they are involved in the delivery of the RSE curriculum or not, should be able to support the RSE policy and provision in school.
+Under very special circumstances, however, some teaching staff may have serious reasons why they feel they could not teach relationship and sex education, and this should be honoured.

-• keep in touch with current affairs, especially with what pupils are seeing within TV programmes, and with other influences on them.
+- For their own protection staff must always be sure that they are always working within the school's RSE policy and model appropriate and positive behaviours in their communication with pupils. - All staff should follow schemes of learning, lesson plans and resources to ensure content is always age appropriate.
+Staff inform a member of the safeguarding team if a pupil asks questions or discuss issues or experiences that relate to content restricted to older pupils in the school. - All staff will be aware of common 'adverse childhood experiences' (such as family breakdown, bereavement and exposure to domestic violence) and when and how these may be affecting any of their pupils and so may be influencing how they experience RSE in Life Skills lessons and/or throughout the curriculum. - RSE is not value free and teachers need to be aware of their own attitudes and values to lessen the chance of imposing their own subjective biases.
+They should be able to: - examine their own knowledge regarding these issues - keep in touch with current affairs, especially with what pupils are seeing within TV programmes, and with other influences on them.